dkant1/mycapapp/README.md

    In the root of the project execute the build command to build the project.
 This command will create `gen` folder in root of project.
 The `gen/srv` folder will have `manifest.yml` file.
 The YAML file will be generated with all the dependencies like dependency on HANA service so that a `cf push` can happen.
    `cds build` will just build the `srv` module when executed in the dev environment because a `cds deploy --to hana` would mostly have been done already.
 We can then use `cf push` to push the `gen/srv` module after updating the manifest file with name of HDI container in services section.

-   Note: The services section somehow is empty after cds build step.
-Ideally it should have 'HANA service instance name' which was specified during the `cds deploy to hana` step but it is not picking it up.
+   _Note: The services section somehow is empty after cds build step.
+Ideally it should have 'HANA service instance name' which was specified during the `cds deploy to hana` step but it is not picking it up._

   `cds build --production`

    If cds build command is used with switch `--production` then the `gen` folder will have both `db` and `srv` subfolders.

    The `gen/db` subfolder will have details of HANA Deployer app which is just a vehicle for transporting HANA artifacts to CF and deploy them.
 This app can be stopped/deleted in CF once deployment is successful.
+This folder will also have subfolder `src/gen` containing the HANA artifacts in `.hdbtable` and `.hdbview` etc. formats.

    The `gen/srv` subfolder will have details of service module and can be pushed to CF as any other NodeJS app.